 Warm, dry and sunny climate is required to form a photochemical smog.
 Also it needs an atmosphere which is loaded with large quantities of automobile exhausts and stagnated air masses.

-If fuel contains sulfur sulfur dioxide also can be formed.
+If fuel contains sulfur, sulfur dioxide gas also can be formed as another gaseous pollutant.
 Like that, due to incomplete combustion, carbon monoxide and unburnt hydrocarbons (in fuel) are also given as the products.

 Nitrogen dioxide and hydrocarbons are the primary precursors of photochemical smog.